Browse the topics below for answers to commonly asked questions.

 What is the Centre's role in determining accommodations for work term placements or practicums?

 Students with disabilities in programs with practicums or clinical placements may require disability-related accommodations.
-The process for determining eligibility for accommodations is the same as the process for determining eligibility for classroom accommodations, however, there are unique factors that must be considered when determining if and how accommodations will be implemented.
+The process for determining eligibility for accommodations is the same as the process for determining eligibility for classroom accommodations, but there are unique factors that must be considered when determining if and how accommodations will be implemented.
 These factors include the specific learning outcomes or requirements of the placement, the range of sites available, and nature of the accommodations required.
 While UBC programs do not have the authority to require an external employer to accommodate a student with disabilities, UBC programs have a duty to work diligently to secure a site that will meet the accommodation needs of a student.
 Close collaboration between the Centre and the program is critical to determining which accommodations can be implemented without causing undue hardship.
 As this process can take time, students with disabilities have a responsibility to notify the Centre well in advance of the practicum or placements.

 What are some examples of accommodations that might be applied to a work term placement or a practicum?